-In late 2017, Disney’s CEO Bob Iger announced that Disney will be launching its own streaming app in 2019.
+In late 2017, Disney announced that they will be launching its own streaming app in 2019.
 What does that mean for loyal Netflix monthly subscribers like us?
 Don’t be surprised if your favorite Disney shows start gradually disappearing from that list of what “Everyone’s Watching.”

 When first announced, this sounded like a gyp.
 America’s favorite streaming service losing tons of content including recent additions like Moana and Cars 3 (which is selected multiple times a week in my house.)
 And yet another monthly fee to add to all the other monthly subscriptions that have started to take over our financial lives.